Last Updated on

 Are you a lover of tulips, flowers, bright colors, beautifully manicured gardens, and/or Instagrammable locations?
 If yes, you should really be visiting Keukenhof!
-Sarah’s taken a trip to see tulips at Keukenhof gardens twice already, and she’ll probably go back this year too.
-It’s just that beautiful and an easy day trip in the Netherlands.
-This post has everything you need to visit Keukenhof in 2019, plus – obviously – beautiful pictures of tulips to inspire you to go!
+Sarah’s taken a trip to see tulips at Keukenhof gardens three times, and she’d be happy to go back again.
+It’s truly stunning and quite an easy day trip in the Netherlands.
+This post has everything you need to visit Keukenhof in 2020, plus beautiful pictures of tulips to inspire you to go!

 Keukenhof is one of the largest outdoor gardens in the world – it’s almost 80 acres – and is certainly one of the most beautiful.
 Keukenhof draws about 800,000 visitors during the eight weeks it’s open every year.
 It is located in Lisse, which is a small town between Amsterdam and Den Haag.
 Lisse is pretty much known for tulips as it’s also home to many tulip fields.

 During our month-long stay in Rotterdam in May 2017, Sarah made a solo trip to see the tulips at the Keukenhof gardens.
 While Justin is always very accommodating when she stops to take (a lot of) pictures, this trip would have likely tested his patience.
 She took hundreds of pictures and fully enjoyed getting up close and personal with the tulips to do so.
 It was truly one of the most beautiful places she’d ever been.
-So she went back in 2018 – this time as an official Dutch resident!
+So, she went back in 2018 and again in 2019 – these times as an official Dutch resident!

 Tips for visiting Keukenhof